Sweet Potato Cornbread has subtle hints of sweetness and cinnamon making it perfect for your fall and winter meals.

 A few tips to keep in mind, but overall this is a simple, straightforward recipe:

-- Make it in an iron skillet.
+- Make it in a cast iron skillet.
 Heating the empty skillet before you pour in the batter gives crispy edges.
-If you don’t own an iron skillet you can click here and order from Amazon.
+If you don't own an iron skillet you can click here and order from Amazon.

 - Bake the sweet potatoes.
 In researching ideas I saw some recipes that recommend cutting the sweet potato into cubes and boiling.
 I can't help but think this would diminish flavor and nutrition.

 - Mash the sweet potatoes well.
 This is the type of potato masher I use.